sgrottel/checkouts-overview/doc/manual.md

 If empty, the names `main` and `master` will be used.
 * Configure the `UI Client` application to be started as `Client` from the main window.<br>
 The client application will be called with the selected repositories path as first argument.
+* The `Filesystem Search Engine`, `Search Root`, `Ignore` strings, and `Decent into checkout sub-directories` settings are the default values for the Disk Scanning dialog.
+Change this setup here, e.g., if you have a typical search root directory, or ignore patterns you want to almost always specify.
+* `Run git fetch --all on update` specifies whether or not to fetch new status information from the repository origin on update.

 ## Links